ejoubaud/SublimeTabsLimiter/README.md

 This plugin works a bit like iPad's Safari.
 It will automatically replace older tabs when you open a new one, so you don't overreach a configurable limit.

-Its target is focus and peace of mind, so *it will never close any tab with unsaved work*, nor display you any notification, nor ask you any move.
-If you have nothing but tabs with open work, it will just ignore the limit and create a new tab anyway.
+Its target is focus and peace of mind, so **it will never close any tab with unsaved work**, nor display any notification.
+If you have nothing but tabs with unsaved work, it will just ignore the limit and create a new tab anyway.

 ### Installation